Free-ranging dog: Skills and adaptations

 Dogs are known to be a highly adaptive and intelligent species.
 Free-ranging dogs commonly form packs.
 To survive in modern cities, street dogs must be able to navigate traffic.

-Some of the stray dogs in Bucharest are seen crossing the large streets at pedestrian crosswalks.
+Some of the stray dogs in Bucharest, for example, are seen crossing the large streets at pedestrian crosswalks.
 The dogs have probably noticed that when humans cross streets at such markings, cars tend to stop.
-The dogs have accustomed themselves to the flow of pedestrian and automobile traffic; they sit patiently with the people at the curb when they are stopped for a red light, and then cross with them as they have noticed how cars stop when a large number of people cross the road like that.
+The dogs have accustomed themselves to the flow of pedestrian and automobile traffic, sitting patiently with the people at the curb when they are stopped for a red light and then safely crossing with the pedestrians in a group.

-In other countries, street dogs are said to have been observed to use subway and bus services.
+In other countries street dogs are said to have been observed using subway and bus services.